Emergency Relief

 The last phase, Disaster Risk Reduction (DRR) programs is establish within local communities.
 This will allow us to train teams on their environmental vulnerabilities to ensure that we are implementing strategies to prevent for any future natural disasters.

-News & Updates from Pakistan
+Updates form Pakistan

 Tehmina’s Story